memtest86plus/memtest86plus/README.md

 `buggy-usb` which enables the longer initialisation sequence required by some older USB devices.

-Note that older BIOSs usually support USB legacy keyboard emulation, which makes USB keyboards appear like legacy keyboards connected to ports 0x60 and 0x64.
+Older BIOSs usually support USB legacy keyboard emulation, which makes USB keyboards act like legacy keyboards connected to ports 0x60 and 0x64.
 This can often be enabled or disabled in the BIOS setup menus.
 If PCMemTest's USB device drivers are enabled, they will override this and access any USB keyboards directly.
 The downside of that is that the USB controllers and device drivers require some memory to be reserved for their private use, which means that memory can't then be covered by the memory tests.
+So to maximise test coverage, if it is supported, enable USB legacy keyboard emulation and add `keyboard=legacy` on the boot command line.

+**NOTE**: Some UEFI BIOSs only support USB legacy keyboard emulation when you enable the Compatibility System Module (CSM) in the BIOS setup.
+Others only support it when actually booting in legacy mode.

 **NOTE**: PCMemTest's USB device drivers are work in progress.
 Not all USB devices are supported yet.